Bogurodzica: History

 Other records date back to the second half of the fifteenth century, the turn of the fifteenth and sixteenth centuries and to the beginning of the 16th century.
 In 1509, the hymn was printed in Kraków and incorporated into the "Statutes of Bishop Jan Łaski".

 The origin of the song is not clear, although Saint Adalbert is widely believed to be its author or contributor.
 It heavily reflected Latin and Christian liturgy as a whole.
 The two initial stanzas were created first - possibly in the middle or at the end of the thirteenth century, or possibly at the very beginning of the fourteenth century.

 Bogurodzica is a prayer hymn whose first stanza contains an invocation to Christ through the intercession of Mary.
 It begins with an apostrophe to her - to the Mother of Christ, the Virgin, praised by God, the chosen one.
 After the apostrophe, there is an appeal to Mary to win favour for people from her Son.

-The second stanza begins with a direct addresses to Christ (called God's Son) - with an invocation to John the Baptist who can support human imploring.
+The second stanza begins with a direct addresses to Christ (called God's Son) - with an invocation to the Baptism of Christ.
 The prayer closing this stanza contains a request that Christ give people a blissful stay on Earth and, after death, everlasting existence in heaven.
 The subsequent stanzas develop various motifs such as Easter, the Passion of Jesus and litany - with invocations to the saints.

 Bogurodzica was initially associated with religious mass and procession, however, by the fifteenth century it became a war hymn and a battle cry.
 According to Jan Długosz, historian and author of Annales seu Cronicae incliti Regni Poloniae, Bogurodzica was sung at Grunwald in 1410 as well as before other notable battles in the subsequent years.
 It also accompanied the coronation of Władysław III of Poland.
 Długosz defined the tune as "carmen patrium" – 'the hymn of the fatherland'.
 In spite of this, the hymn lost its significance over the upcoming centuries to new patriotic anthems, notably "Rota" and "Poland Is Not Yet Lost".

+From May 2024, the third oldest manuscript version of the song (1456) is presented at a permanent exhibition in the Palace of the Commonwealth in Warsaw.